Travel Bargain destination

 organized by a German immigrant Freidel Klussmann passed a ballot measure

-to save the cable car on two remaining lines the Powell-Hyde, Powell-Mason
+to save the cable car on the Powell-Hyde, Powell-Mason

 Square.
 They operate on